TheKrafter/EUCLIDApp/README.md

 # EUCLID App Sources

-Example git repo for minecraft sources
+Example git repo for minecraft sources.

+This will be placed inside of the resulting `.minecraft/` directory.